Avngarde/Avngarde/README.md

 ### <p>Hey there, Im Kamil 👋</p>
 <p>
-  I'm a young passionate software developer with a head full of ideas.<br>
+  I'm a young passionate software developer with a head full of ideas, constantly seeking new possibilities.<br>
+  I try to put some of those ideas into life by creating both open source and private software of mine <br>
-  I currently work as a Junior .NET Developer at EIB S.A.
+  Besides coding my own projects I'm working as a Junior .NET Developer at EIB S.A.
   <br>
   <br>
   <b>Languages:</b>